Pete Wentz: Black Cards (2010–2012)

 In July 2010, Wentz, with singer Bebe Rexha, guitarist Nate Patterson, and drummer Spencer Peterson, formed the ska/electropop band Black Cards.
 Originally, the band had planned to release a full-length LP in the summer of 2011.
 However, after several delays, the departures of both Patterson and Rexha, and general uncertainty about the band's future, the group reshuffled, scrapping the original album and announcing plans to release a mixtape, write new material, and continue to remix tracks by other artists.

 With regards to the band's sound, Wentz has said that during the time he took off to spend with his family, he began to be inspired by Jamaican reggae songs such as Culture's "Two Sevens Clash" and The Gladiators' "Warriors".
 Wentz then contacted producer Sam Hollander (Gym Class Heroes, Cobra Starship, Hey Monday) and discussed the idea with him to mash up ska, dance and reggae with 80s British rock and pop to create a new experimental sound.

 On January 12, 2012, the band announced via Facebook that vocalist Bebe Rexha was no longer a member of the group.

+Musical equipment

+Wentz was a long-term user of the Fender Precision Bass, stating his first "real" bass was a Sunburst 1957 Fender Precision Bass, which he used extensively earlier on in his career.
+In 2007, Wentz partnered with Fender to release his own signature Precision Bass through their budget Squier brand.
+In 2023, Wentz Partnered with Sterling by Music Man to release his own signature StingRay Bass.
+Early on in Fall Out Boy's career, Wentz used a rack-mounted Tech 21 SansAmp RBI Preamp, In recent years, Wentz has used a Line6 HX Stomp for effects and amp modeling.